pillowfication/cis89c/README.md

 Add the public key `~/apache_ssh/id_rsa.pub` to your [GitHub SSH keys](https://github.com/settings/keys).

 Copy over the `_dev` folder onto your server (in `~/public_html` if you didn't already from the previous section). `_dev/deploy` contains the stuff for auto-deployment, and `_dev/local` contains some Node.js stuff for local testing explained in the previous section.
+The other folders are irrelevant.

 NOTE: This `_dev` folder may contain some information that should not be public.
 Only `_dev/deploy/deploy.php` will need to be accessible.
 Make sure your Apache and `.gitignore` stuff are configured appropriately.

-Head over to `_dev/deploy/ssh_wrap` and edit the file to use the SSH key you created for user `apache`.
+Head over to `_dev/deploy/ssh_wrap` and edit the file to use the SSH key you created for user `apache` (just change the `username` from mine to yours).
 It should look like

 ```bash
 #!/bin/bash